empa-scientific-it/cleedpy/docs/cleed_manual_gfm.md

 \end{equation}
 ```

-where the numbers $m_{ij}$ are the coefficients of the superstructure matrix , which offers a straightforward way of characterising the superstructure.
+where the numbers $`m_{ij}`$ are the coefficients of the superstructure matrix , which offers a straightforward way of characterising the superstructure.
 ``` math
 \begin{eqnarray}
 \cal M &=&